(Image by Intimia)

 And the great news is … Learning to effectively recruit your pelvic floor and inner core muscles in exercise makes it easier on the rest of the muscles, and achieves better success at building full body strength and tone!

 Let’s look at the abs.
 I like to use the Dead Bug as an example of how you can effectively recruit the inner core to help flatten the tummy and develop the rectus abdominis.

 Step 1 – Know Your Cues:

-This is where pelvic floor physical therapy and pelvic floor exercise rehabilitation are helpful.
-Knowing if you have an overactive pelvic floor or a weak pelvic floor helps determine the right visualization and activation cues you need to recruit the inner core muscles.
+This is where the pelvic floor physical therapy and pelvic floor exercise rehabilitation are helpful.
+Knowing if you have an overactive pelvic floor or a weak pelvic floor helps determine the right visualization and activation cures you need to recruit the inner core muscles.

 Here’s one example:

-Exhale and think pick up a blueberry from anus, vagina, lifting them in, followed by bringing hip bones together
+- Exhale and think about picking up a blueberry from the anus, vagina, lifting them in, followed by bringing hip bones together

 This is a cue for someone who has learned awareness of contracting their muscles and does not have overactive pelvic floor muscles.